Identifying Relapse Triggers

 12 step programs are successful because they provide immediate support.
 Many seasoned members are willing to sponsor because their own sobriety depends on it.
 You can't keep it unless you give it away.

-Regular contact with a sponsor can minimize relapse as long as your honest about what's happening, they can walk you through it sober.
+Regular contact with a sponsor can minimize relapse as long as your honest about what's happening.
+They can walk you through whatever you're struggling with without judgment.

-Here're some tools that you can use when you're struggling.
+Here're some tools to use when you're struggling.

 Tools to help